yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/jsonb-ysql.md

 ## Constraints

-You can create constraints on `jsonb` data types.
+You can create constraints on JSONB data types.
 This section includes some examples.
 For a fuller discussion, refer to [Create indexes and check constraints on JSON columns](../../../api/ysql/datatypes/type_json/create-indexes-check-constraints/).

 ### Check JSON documents are objects